JellyRollJunior/chiikawa-news-network/README.md

         -   use some 2:1 block layouts etc
     -   block shadow a bit too thick
     -   more subtle whiing on block styling (looks a bit too shiny)
-    -   blue-berry blue not matching the more teal color (make a new color for the teal tbh to be same as nyaa)
+    -   blue-berry blue not matching the more teal color (make a new color for the teal tbh to be same as nyaa)g

 -   server